The Zuckerbäcker from Graubünden

 Italian architecture and its status as a transit route accompany the hiker in Bergaglia on a twenty-kilometre tour from the Maloja Pass to the Italian border at Chiavenna.

-The mountain scenery and the view of the villages give hiker wings, which are not superfluous because of the steepest and rocky slopes.
+The mountain scenery and the view of the villages give hikers wings, which are not superfluous because of the steepest and rocky slopes.
 It is not surprising that this European route has produced great European personalities.
 The artist Alberto Giacometti (1901-1966), born in Stampa, is perhaps one of the most famous, but along the way, the villages bear witness to other cultural and economic success stories.